 Notable 19th century trials heard in NY County are reported in the NY City Hall Recorder which is available online and by appointment in the special collections room.

 For additional records of the Court of General Sessions, New York County and other New York City Courts, please contact the Municipal Archives of New York.
-This repository also holds the indictment records for many trials in the John Jay Collection, accessible by stenographer number.
+This repository also holds the grand jury indictment records for many trials in the John Jay Collection, accessible by our stenographer number in our index.
 There are more state court resources at the New York State Archives.

 Many federal trial transcripts are held by the National Archives (NARA), which has a branch in downtown New York City.
 New York City is in the Southern District of New York of U.S. District Court.
 The records of this court are available at NARA - NYC.

 New York State Court Libraries with Trial Transcript Holdings:

 Some Kings County [Brooklyn] trial transcripts are held by the Kings County Supreme Court Library.

 Some New York County trial transcripts are held by the NY County Supreme Court Library.

 Some Bronx County trial transcripts may be held by the Bronx County Supreme Court Library (Bronx county was separated from NY County in 1914)

 Some Queens County trial transcripts may be held by the Queens County Supreme Court Library.

 Other NY State Court Libraries may also have trial transcript holdings.